Order of approximation: Zeroth-order

 One should be careful though, because the multiplicative function will be defined for the whole interval.
 If only three data points are available, one has no knowledge about the rest of the interval, which may be a large part of it.
 This means that y could have another component which equals 0 at the ends and in the middle of the interval.
 A number of functions having this property are known, for example y = sin πx.
-Taylor series is useful and helps predict an analytic solution, but the approximation alone does not provide conclusive evidence.
+Taylor series are useful and help predict analytic solutions, but the approximations alone do not provide conclusive evidence.